Silverpeas/silverpeas-ui-compressor/README.md

  */
 ```

-remains in the output, untouched by YUICompressor.
+remains in the output, untouched by Silverpeas's UI Compressor.

 Modified Rhino Files
 --------------------

-YUI Compressor uses a modified version of the Rhino library
+Silverpeas's UI  Compressor uses a modified version of the Rhino library
 (http://www.mozilla.org/rhino/) The changes were made to support
 JScript conditional comments, preserved comments, unescaped slash
 characters in regular expressions, and to allow for the optimization